mac-comp221-sp23/mac-comp221-sp23.github.io/_pages/Activity14.markdown

 You will work towards being able to...

-1. Be familiar with cannonical algorithms (Prim's, Kruskal's)
+1. Be familiar with canonical algorithms (Prim's, Kruskal's)

 2. Translate problems into graph problems and solve them with cannonical graph algorithms (MST Problems)